klhelton/bacpac_map/README.md

 -	3 = value is missing
 -	4 = larger problem exists with value

 Only rows with at least one alert > 0 are output as < data >_chk.sas7bdat.
-If all rows have all alerts > 0, the output dataset will be empty.
+If all rows have all alerts = 0, the output dataset will be empty.

 # Successive runs
 If the user is only interested in one of these tasks, the programs can be run individually.
 To use all three programs, I recommend the following:
-1. Existing datasets should contain all expected variables set to appropriate lengths as specified in a variables sheet in the specifications files, though STRESC will be blank if not missing STRESN.
+1. Existing datasets should contain all expected variables set to appropriate lengths as specified in a _variables_ sheet in the specifications files, though STRESC will be blank if not missing STRESN.
 STRESC will be non missing for TESTCDs that do not record a STRESN value (as seen in the simulated SC dataset).
 2. Missing_Check.sas removes rows with unacceptably missing values, outputting the original dataset as two datasets: < data >_miss.sas7bdat and < data >_nomiss.sas7bdat.
 3. STRESN_to_STRESC.sas fills in STRESC values where STRESN is not missing.
 As input, use all < data >_nomiss.sas7bdat files output from Missing_Check.sas.
 Output files will be named < data >_nomiss_upd.sas7bdat.
 4. Codelist_check.sas then checks STRESC values and other character values to make sure the values match one of the options provided in the specification files.
 As input, use all < data >_nomiss_upd.sas7bdat files.
 Rows with incorrect values are output as < data >_nomiss_upd_chk.sas7bdat with newly added ALERT variables briefly explaining the discrepancy.